cozy/cozy-stack/docs/intents.md

 - `action`: A verb that describes what the service should do.
 The most common actions are `CREATE`, `EDIT`, `OPEN`, `PICK`, and `SHARE`.
 While we recommend using one of these verbs, the list is not exhaustive and may be extended by any app.
 - `type`: One or more types of data on which the service knows how to operate the `action`.
 A `type` can be expressed as a [MIME type](https://en.wikipedia.org/wiki/Media_type) or a [Cozy Document Type](https://github.com/cozy/cozy-stack/blob/master/docs/data-system.md#typing).
 The application must have permissions for any Cozy Document Type listed here.
 You can also think of the `type` as the intent's subject.
-- `href`: the relative url of the route designed to handle this intent.
-Similar to how [certain variables are injected in the applications HTML](https://github.com/cozy/cozy-stack/blob/master/docs/client-app-dev.md#good-practices-for-your-application), this URL will be parsed and the `{{.Intent}}` marker will be replaced with the current intents id.
+- `href`: the relative URL of the route designed to handle this intent.
+A query-string with the intent id will be added to this URL.

 These informations must be provided in the manifest of the application, inside the `intents` key.